 6. Once you have moved out 1-2 metres, start pulling the wheel to the left.
 You will need to straighten up shortly.
 Only start straightening (turning the wheel to the right) once you think you are 1-2 cars away from the bay.
 This will vary depending on the available space in the car park.
 Positioning further away from the bay is better than being too close.
 If you’re too close, when you go back there will be hardly any space to adjust if the technique doesn’t fully go to plan.

 8. Let’s assume you have stopped, with your wheels straight and a good distance from the bays.

 9. Now put it into reverse and use the handbrake if necessary.
 You won’t need a signal at this point.

 10. Look all around you, this time from the right shoulder to the left shoulder and then start moving back slowly if its safe.
 When you are moving back, ensure you are looking over your left shoulder and keep scanning for other road users.

 11. You will need to glance at your passenger door handle and when you see that’s in line with one of the white lines just stop gently and pause.
 This is your point of turn.
 When you get better, you may not need to stop.

-15. Assuming your wheels are now straight and your in between the white lines reverse back slowly looking over the left shoulder.
+15. Assuming your wheels are now straight and you’re in between the white lines, reverse back slowly looking over the left shoulder.
 Keep scanning all around you too, so basically don’t keep your head in one position for too long.
-It’s areas like parking bays where children are not easily seen, so observations in all directions is imperative.
+It’s areas like parking bays where children are not easily seen, so observations in all directions are imperative.